-Since there are a limited set of front panel buttons, the PIP button is used to input characters.
+Since we have a limited set of front panel buttons PIP button is used to input characters.
 Using the legend, any character can be entered in the present character location.
-The SEQUENCE button is used to move to the next location.
+The VCR button is used to move to the next location (to the right).

-CUSTOMPLEXINGTM (Multiplexing Priority)
+CUSTOMPLEXINGTM (Camera Recording Priority) Selecting:

-Selectina:

-1 - 9 Toggles the camera between Alarm Only, High, Medium or Low Priority.
-(The factory default is "High Priority").
+1 - 9 Toggles the camera between High (Factory Default), Alarm Only, Low, and Medium priorities.

-When the Activity Multiplexing feature is OFF, the camera priorities affect how frequently a camera's image is stored.
-The factory default in all cameras is set to "High Priority".
-Using the factory defaults, the camera multiplexing ordering is: 1,2,3,4,5,6,7,8,9,1,2,3,4,5,6,7,8,9
+When the Activity Detection feature is OFF, the camera priorities affect how frequently a camera's image is stored.
+The factory default is all cameras set to "High Priority".
+Using the factory defaults, the camera multiplexing ordering is: